Nathanbon/CHFUSD-GOLDUSD-Regression-Statistics-VBA/README.md

 The objective of this work is to import CHF/USD and GOLD/USD data and study their relationships: correlation, regression, graphs and statistics with VBA buttons.
 There is :
- - an .xlsm file which contains the VBA code
+ - a .xlsm file which contains the VBA code
  - a .pdf report to understand the steps of the code